Problem

 GO

-If you try to drop the Login and you get an error that the HRDBLogin is still logged in.
-Just use the sp_who2 command to get the ID of the login session, kill it and then you can drop the login.
+Try to drop the Login.
+An error will occur as the HRDBLogin is still active.
+Just use the sp_who2 command to get the ID of the login session, kill it, and then you can drop the login.

 The kill command ends a user process that is based on the session ID as you can read more about here.
 The server level-roles that can end a process with the kill command are sysadmin and processadmin and you can read up about these roles in the server-level roles page mentioned above.